 Unique, hands-on materials for mathematics and language give young children the opportunity to explore these subjects from the concrete and tactile to the abstract.

 In the Montessori tradition, there is little separation between the indoors and the outdoors.
 Sometimes nature is a part of the indoor environment through arranging flowers and caring for plants and classroom animals.
-Other times the children go out to explore and discover among the plants, animals and open sky.
+Other times the children go out to explore among the plants, animals, and open sky.
 Outdoors, children are able to garden, collect leaves and identify trees, watch cloud formations, even find geometric shapes in shadows.
 The natural environment is an extension of our classroom, and the children delight in making connections between the two.

 Studies have shown that children from Montessori preschools enter elementary school with curiosity, self-discipline, initiative, persistence, concentration, and a positive attitude toward school.
-Read more here about our Elementary experience.
+Read more about our Elementary experience.